-Upcoming Halloween events
+Upcoming Halloween Events

 FALLTASTIC FESTIVAL – Stagecoach Rehab in Bridgeport will hold a Falltastic Festival for children ages 4 to 12 from 5 to 7 p.m.
 Tuesday, Oct.
 25. Costumes are welcome.
 It will include a corn maze, bounce houses, carnival games, prizes, hot dogs and cotton candy.

 SPOOKTACULAR – Bridgeport Parks and Recreation’s Spooktacular Fall Festival is 5:30 to 8 p.m.
 Saturday, Oct.
 29, at the Bridgeport Community Center.
 The free event will include inflatables, a corn maze, carnival games, a costume contest, train rides, balloon animals, face painting and snacks.
-Captain Roger, the Texas Rangers mascot, will be there.
+The Texas Rangers mascot, Rangers Captain, will be there.

-HALSELL STREET – Treat or treat with merchants on Halsell Street at Suit Up and Say Boo is 5 to 6 p.m.
+HALSELL STREET – Trick or treat with merchants on Halsell Street at Suit Up and Say Boo from 5 to 6 p.m.
 Monday, Oct.
 31. Line-up begins at the Arcadia Theatre.

 CHICO